 Who Should Register Under Trademark Class 1?

 This class also benefits businesses producing specialized chemical formulations for multiple industries.
 For example, Dow Chemicals registers its industrial solvents and adhesives under Class 1.
-This helps ensure brand recognition and maintain consistent market trust.
+This strategy strengthens brand recognition and builds consistent market trust across sectors.

 What are the Goods Covered Under Trademark Class 1?